tjadams/Coding-Problems/dsalgo/README.md

 * Undirected graphs have a route from nodes a to b and from nodes b to a.
 Ex: a-b.

 ### Set
 A set is a collection of distinct objects.
 Order does not matter.
-So the set {1, 2, 3, 4} is the same as the set {3, 1, 2, 4}.
+So the set {1, 2, 3, 4} is the same as the set {3, 1, 2, 4}. **Set.add(x) is an optional operation because it won't add x to the set if x is already in the set.
+This is very useful for CS problems that can't have duplicates.**

 ### List
 A list is a collection of objects (may or may not be distinct) in which order does matter.
 So the list {1, 2, 3, 4} is different from the list {3, 1, 2, 4}.